Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 560 Ti should theoretically be a bit better than the GeForce GTX 460 (OEM) overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 560 Ti should theoretically be a small bit superior to the GeForce GTX 460 (OEM) overall. (explain)

-Texel RateThe GeForce GTX 560 Ti will be much (approximately 45%) better at anisotropic filtering than the GeForce GTX 460 (OEM). (explain)
+Texel RateThe GeForce GTX 560 Ti is a lot (approximately 45%) faster with regards to texture filtering than the GeForce GTX 460 (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison